Seiya Suzuki Preview, Player Props: Cubs vs. Brewers

-The Chicago Cubs, including Seiya Suzuki and his .650 slugging percentage over his past 10 games, take on starter Colin Rea and the Milwaukee Brewers at American Family Field, Friday at 8:10 PM ET.
+On Saturday, Seiya Suzuki (.477 on-base percentage in past 10 games, 121 points above season-long percentage) and the Chicago Cubs face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 7:10 PM ET.

-In his most recent appearance, he racked up three hits (going 3-for-4 with a double and two RBI) against the Braves.
+In his most recent game he had a one-hit performance (1-for-3) against the Brewers.

 Sportsbook Promo Codes